 - Learning Outcomes

-This paper will encourage students to have deep, coherent and extensive knowledge of the fundamental contribution of research to the discipline of ethnomusicology and the study of community music and music in the community, namely to:
+This paper will encourage students to have deep, coherent and extensive knowledge of the fundamental contribution of advanced research to the discipline of ethnomusicology and its study of community music and music in the community, namely to (graduate attributes are highlighted):

-- Develop an appreciation of music in the community by understanding music in its cultural context;
+- Develop an advanced appreciation of music in the community by understanding music in its cultural context;

-- Display competency in working with others in classes (including fieldwork).
+- Display advanced competency in working with others in classes (including fieldwork);

 - Evaluate to an advanced level select texts relevant to the study of music as a community project;